How Spanning Tree Protocol Works

 How Spanning Tree Protocol Works in a triangle topology by blocking one redundant link to prevent loops

-Figure 1 - Spanning Tree Topology
+Figure 1 - Spanning Tree Protocol Topology

 In this network topology with three switches, STP blocks one redundant link to prevent loops.
 If the active link fails, the previously blocked link becomes active, ensuring uninterrupted communication.